MainTechAI/Assignments/README.md

-# SUSU assignments
+# Assignments
-This repository contains the source code and various files related to the assignments given to me at SUSU
+This repository contains the source code and various files related to the assignments given to me at LUT and SUSU.